Helping You Make The Right Decision For Your Long-Term Financial Health

 Other Ways To Resolve Unmanageable Mortgage Debt

 If missed mortgage payments are the extent of your debt problem, you may be able to resolve the situation without filing for bankruptcy.
-We can help you explore the possibility of modifying your home loan or obtaining a forbearance agreement that will allow you to catch up on missed payments.
+Mr. Janssen can help you explore the possibility of modifying your home loan or obtaining a forbearance agreement that will allow you catch up on missed payments.

 Arranging a short sale or a deed in lieu of foreclosure will not allow you to remain in your home, but it may provide for a dignified exit and help you avoid bankruptcy.